 Paris is a city full of life, beauty, and charm.
 Paris has it all, from the iconic Eiffel Tower to the famous Notre Dame Cathedral.
 You can’t go wrong with this 4 day Paris itinerary.
 This blog post will help you plan 4 perfect days that highlight some of Paris’ most popular attractions.
 Whether you’re visiting for business or pleasure, 4 Days in Paris will be sure to please everyone!

-When you go to Paris for the first time landing in Orly Airport, it’s like stepping into a fairy tale.
+When you go to Paris for the first time landing at Orly Airport, it’s like stepping into a fairy tale.
 We’ve seen the narrow streets and cafés in films, been enchanted by the romance in novels, adored the evening lights of a beautiful park, and daydreamed about the twinkling lights of the Eiffel Tower.
-So when it’s time to see the city, you want to make sure you get it right as the first-time visitors.
+So when it’s time to see the city, you want to make sure you get it right as the first-time visitor.
 That’s where our 4 days in Paris itinerary comes into play.

-Four Exciting Days in the City of Lights: The Ultimate 4 Day Itinerary for Paris
+Four Exciting Days in the City of Lights: The Ultimate 4-Day Itinerary for Paris

 Why Four Days In Paris?
 Because.